eneisen-ibm/copilot-workshop-labs/lab_3/spaces_docs/glucotech-roles-and-personas.md

-# OctoAcme Personas
+# GlucoTech Personas

-This document defines typical roles and responsibilities used in OctoAcme project docs and exercises.
+This document defines typical roles and responsibilities used in GlucoTech project docs and exercises.

 ---